 Those attending AATC2017 to learn about specific agile technical practices or overcome specific technical challenges should visit the Learning Lounge to post specific questions they have in the “Technical Question Gallery” – this gallery is open to all to share questions or challenges related to agile technical practices.
 Throughout the conference, the gallery will emerge as advice and guidance is added to address the questions and challenges shared.
 Conference attendees are encouraged to visit the gallery throughout the conference as it only takes a few minutes to post a question or offer a bit of advice to help others in the Agile community learn and improve.

 1-on-1 Coaching Clinic

 New for the Learning Lounge at AATC2017 is the addition of a coaching clinic.
 Conference attendees will be able to sign up for a short coaching session with technical coaches, including some AATC2017 presenters, and then receive 1-on-1 advice.
-Those with specific questions on technical practices or just looking for general advice on how to get started with Agile and/or agile technical practices will want to take advantage of this opportunity to receive insights from experienced coaches and mentors in the coaching clinic.
+Those with specific questions on technical practices or just looking for general advice on how to get started with Agile and/or Agile technical practices will want to take advantage of this opportunity to receive insights from experienced coaches and mentors in the coaching clinic.
 And as an added bonus, participants will be able to share key insights and learnings from 1-on-1 coaching sessions with others via the “Technical Question Gallery”.
-Coaching clinic attendees will be invited to post specific advice received and pass along appreciations for the technical coaches staffing the clinic in the “Technical Question Gallery”.
+Coaching clinic attendees will be invited to post specific advice received and pass along an appreciation for the technical coaches staffing the clinic in the “Technical Question Gallery”.

 Fun & Games